ABCxFF/diepcustom/README.md

 To connect to the server, open the game version from build hash 6f59094d60f98fafc14371671d3ff31ef4d75d9e (from August 2020), and redirect the WebSocket packets to `localhost:8080/game/diepio-ffa`.

 As of now we are not providing the client files needed to serve.
 In the future we will provide a script that overrides your connection to the custom game server.
+In the near future we will provide a glitch.me link, so that people can remix their own version of the server and try out custom changes.

 Consult `src/config.ts` for configuration, and `package.json` for environ variable setup.